maximilionus/telegram-dark-shell/README.md

 <!-- Footnotes -->
 [^1]: Whether most of the interface elements have been checked and whether the theme is actively being used by the author.
 If you have tested this theme on a platform that has not been tested, please [let me know about it](https://github.com/maximilionus/Telegram-Dark-Shell/issues/new?labels=platform-tested)
-[^2]: Whether the theme for this platform currently in active development
+[^2]: Version of the clients on which this theme was tested.
+Any deviations from these versions may cause unexpected issues.

 <!-- REFERENCE LINKS -->
 [telegram-theme-shared-link]: https://t.me/addtheme/DarkShell (Telegram Theme Shared Link)